Gissio/radpro/docs/devices/FNIRSI GC-01/install.md

 This guide explains how to install the Rad Pro firmware on FNIRSI GC-01 and JOY-IT JT-RAD01 Geiger counters.

-## Required supplies
+## What you'll need

 To install Rad Pro, you'll need:

-* USB data cable (ensure it supports data transfer, not just charging)
+* **USB data cable:** Must support data transfer, not just charging.
-* Philips screwdriver
+* **Philips screwdriver** to open the device.

-## Step 1: Inspect the device
+## Step 1: Open the device

 ![FNIRSI GC-01 circuit board types](img/gc-01-board-type.jpg)

-1. Power off the Geiger counter.
+1. Power off the device.
 2. Unscrew the back case and carefully open the device.
-3. Note the microprocessor type (square chip), which should be CH32F103R8T6 (WCH) or APM32F103RBT6 (Geehy).
-The picture above should help you identify the MCU. **WARNING:** Rad Pro is not compatible with devices using a CACHIP microprocessor.
+3. Identify the microprocessor type (square chip), which should be CH32F103R8T6 (WCH) or APM32F103RBT6 (Geehy). **Warning:** Rad Pro is not compatible with devices using unmarked chips.
-4. Note the Geiger-Müller tube type (marked on the glass as J614, J321, J305 or M4011).
-For unmarked tubes measuring 55 or 65 mm, assume J614 or J613, respectively.
+4. Identify the Geiger-Müller tube (marked on the glass as J305, J321, J613, J614, or M4011).
+For unmarked tubes:
+   * 55 mm tubes: Assume J614.
+   * 65 mm tubes: Assume J613.
-5. Close and reassemble the device.
+5. Reassemble the device.

 ## Step 2: Flash the firmware

-1. Download and extract the latest `radpro-[version].zip` from [Rad Pro releases](https://github.com/Gissio/radpro/releases).
+1. Download and extract the latest `radpro-fnirsi-gc01_[microprocessor]-[version].zip` from [Rad Pro releases](https://github.com/Gissio/radpro/releases).
+2. Choose the correct firmware file: `radpro-fnirsi-gc01_[microprocessor]-[language]-x.y.z-install.bin`.
+   * `[microprocessor]`: `ch32f103r8t6` or `apm32f103rbt6`.
-2. Navigate to the `fnirsi` folder, then to the `install` subfolder.
-Select the appropriate firmware file: `radpro-fnirsi-gc01_[mcu]-[language]-x.y.z-install.bin`. `[mcu]` is your device's microprocessor (`ch32f103r8t6` or `apm32f103rbt6`), and `[language]` is the two-letter code for your preferred language (e.g., `en` for English).
+   * `[language]` Two-letter code for your preferred language (e.g., `en` for English).
-3. Connect the device to a USB 2.0 port on a Windows computer using the USB data cable. **WARNING:** Installation may fail on macOS or Linux, or USB 3.0 ports.
+3. Connect the device to a **Windows computer** using a **USB 2.0 port** and the USB data cable. **Warning:** Installation may fail on macOS, Linux, or USB 3.0 ports.
 4. Power on the device.
-A USB drive should become available.
+A USB drive should appear on your computer.
-5. Copy the firmware file onto the USB drive.
-The device should restart automatically with Rad Pro installed.
+5. Copy the selected firmware file to the USB drive.
+The device should restart automatically, installing Rad Pro.

+**Note:**

-**Note:** Some devices require holding the power button from power-on until the firmware is copied and the device restarts.
-Others may need the Right/Settings key pressed simultaneously with the OK/Power key to make the USB drive available.
+* Some devices require holding the **Power** button from power-on until the firmware is copied and the device restarts.
+* Others may need the **Right/Settings** and **OK/Power** keys pressed together to make the USB drive available.

+**Troubleshooting:**

-**Troubleshooting:** If the installation fails, press the reset switch next to the USB connector and repeat the process.
-To restore the device, use the [original firmware](firmware).
-For persistent issues, refer to the [FNIRSI GC-01 alternative installation instructions](install-stlink.md).
+* If the installation fails, press the **reset switch** next to the USB connector and repeat the process.
+* To restore the original firmware, copy the [original firmware](firmware) to the USB drive.
+* For persistent issues, follow the [FNIRSI GC-01 alternative installation instructions](install-stlink.md).

 ## Step 3: Configure the device